ocaml-multicore/ocaml5-tutorial/README.md

 and the right recursive calls asynchronously in the pool using `async` function.
 `async` function returns a promise for the result.
 The result of an `async` is obtained by `await`ing on the promise, which may block if the promise is not resolved.

 For small inputs, the function simply calls the sequential Fibonacci function.
+It is important to switch to sequential mode for small problem sizes.
+If not, the cost of parallelisation will outweigh the work available.

 Let's see how this program scales compared to our earlier implementations.